jgphilpott/polyplot/README.md

 # Quick Start

-Clone this repository, navigate into the root directory and run:
+Assuming you have [docker compose installed](https://docs.docker.com/compose/install/), clone this repository, navigate into the root directory and run:

 ```
 sudo docker-compose up -d